 All therapies and rehabilitation such as occupational and speech therapy, cardiac rehabilitation, pulmonary rehabilitation services, and supervised exercise therapy require prior authorization.
-Referrals for physical therapy follow the requirements outlined in the Physical Therapy Practice Act, 59 O.S. §§ 887.1 - 887.18.
+Referrals for physical therapy in commercial plans follow the requirements outlined in the Physical Therapy Practice Act, 59 O.S. §§ 887.1 - 887.18.